fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/proposal/index.rst

 names on a higher level as mentioned above.

 It is still open how posture information should be treated.
-Here, multiple options seem valid at first glance
+Here, multiple options seem valid at first glance:

 * Make the field optional.
-If left empty, there is no preferre posture information.
+If left empty, there is no preferred posture information.
 * Allow partial postures.
 It might be beneficial to allow partial posture definitions such as a shoulder lift joint or elbow joint value only.
 However, allowing this will require to have the joint names available at this stage, as well.

 CartesianTrajectory
 ~~~~~~~~~~~~~~~~~~~